Nordic-MVP-GitOps-Repos/hypersonic-lightweight-cp4i/README.md

 ### Add the IBM entitlement key to access the container registry

-Create an image pull secret in the 'cp4i' namespace with the name ibm-entitlement-key, address cp.icr.io, username cp and you entitlement key as password.
+Create an image pull secret in the 'cp4i' namespace with the name ibm-entitlement-key, address cp.icr.io, username cp and your entitlement key as password.

 ### Install operands / capabilities